How to Rent Out Your House in Denver

 • Repainting the walls

-List Your Home for Rent
+List Your House for Rent

-Besides listing such features, make sure that the property description section also contains other crucial details such as the property type, square footage, rent amount, location, and contact information.
+Besides listing such features, make sure that the property description section also contains other crucial details such as the rental property type, square footage, rent amount, location, and contact information.

 person conducting a property tour to two prospective tenants